Trust · last updated June 2026

 In transitTLS 1.2+ everywhere.
 HSTS enabled on the apex domain.

-At restAES-256 on Supabase Postgres and storage; Vercel-managed disk encryption.
+At restAES-256 on Supabase Postgres and storage; AWS-managed disk encryption.

 Connector credsEncrypted at the column level with workspace-scoped keys before persistence.